Morphclue/streamdeck-wakatime/README.md

 ## Installation

-In the Release section, you can find the file com.distrust.wakatime.streamDeckPlugin.
+In the Release section, you can find the file com.morphclue.wakatime.streamDeckPlugin.
 If you double-click this file on your machine, Stream Deck will install the plugin.

 ## Setup